RodNSS/Server_Usage_With_Sunburst_Charts/README.md

 ![](sunburst.gif)

 Sunburst charts are a great way to visualize hierarchical data.
 This particular server consists of three separate partitions which are the inital "parent" layer in the hierarchy.
-Then, there are different groups/accounts which are consisted of individual users.
+Next, there are different groups/accounts which consist of individual users.
 The visualization breaks down the total job count, memory and time usage for each account and user per partition.